-Our corporate governance and nominating committee will consider director candidates recommended by stockholders holding no less than \$2,000 in market value, or one percent (1%), of the outstanding shares of our common stock continuously for at least 12 months prior to the date of the submission of the recommendation or nomination, so long as such recommendations or nominations comply with our amended and restated certificate of incorporation, amended and restated bylaws, and applicable laws, rules and regulations, including those promulgated by the SEC.
+Our corporate governance and nominating committee will consider director candidates recommended by stockholders holding continuously (i) at least \$2,000 in market value of the outstanding shares of our common stock for at least three years prior to the date of the submission of the recommendation or nomination, (ii) at least \$15,000 in market value of the outstanding shares of our common stock for at least two years prior to the date of the submission of the recommendation or nomination, or (iii) at least \$25,000 in market value of the outstanding shares of our common stock for at least one year prior to the date of the submission of the recommendation or nomination, so long as such recommendations or nominations comply with our amended and restated certificate of incorporation, amended and restated bylaws, and applicable laws, rules and regulations, including those promulgated by the SEC.
 Our corporate governance and nominating committee will evaluate such recommendations in accordance with its charter, our amended and restated bylaws and our policies and procedures for director candidates, as well as the regular director nominee criteria described above.
 This process is designed to ensure that our board of directors includes members with diverse backgrounds, skills and experience, including appropriate financial and other expertise relevant to our business.
 Eligible stockholders wishing to recommend a candidate for nomination should contact our Corporate Secretary in writing.

 Such recommendations must include information about the candidate, a statement of support of the candidate by the recommending stockholder, evidence of the recommending stockholder's ownership of our capital stock, a signed letter from the candidate confirming willingness to serve on our board of directors, information regarding any relationships between us and the candidate and any additional information required by our amended and restated bylaws.

 Our corporate governance and nominating committee has discretion to decide which individuals to recommend for nomination as directors.

 Under our amended and restated bylaws, stockholders may also directly nominate persons for election to our board of directors.
 Any nomination must comply with the requirements set forth in our amended and restated bylaws and should be sent in writing to our Corporate Secretary at Seer, Inc., 3800 Bridge Parkway, Suite 102, Redwood City, California 94065.
-To be timely for the 2022 annual meeting of stockholders, nominations must be received by our Corporate Secretary not later than the 45th day nor earlier than the 75th day before the one-year anniversary of the date on which we first mailed our proxy materials or a notice of availability of proxy materials (whichever is earlier) for the preceding year's annual meeting.
+To be timely for an annual meeting of stockholders, nominations must be received by our Corporate Secretary not later than the 45th day nor earlier than the 75th day before the one-year anniversary of the date on which we first mailed our proxy materials or a notice of availability of proxy materials (whichever is earlier) for the preceding year's annual meeting.
 In the event that no annual meeting was held in the previous year or if the date of the annual meeting is advanced by more than 30 days prior to or delayed by more than 60 days after the one-year anniversary of the date of the previous year's annual meeting, then notice by the stockholder to be timely must be so received by our Corporate Secretary not earlier than the close of business on the 120th day prior to such annual meeting and not later than the close of business on the later of (i) the 90th day prior to such annual meeting and (ii) the 10th day following the day on which public announcement of the date of such annual meeting is first made.